EA Sports College Football

-NCAA Football is an American football video game series developed by EA Sports in which players control and compete against current Division I FBS college teams.
+EA Sports College Football (formerly known as Bill Walsh College Football, College Football USA and NCAA Football) is an American football video game series developed by EA Sports in which players control and compete against current Division I FBS college teams.
 It served as a college football counterpart to the Madden NFL series.
 The series began in 1993 with the release of Bill Walsh College Football.
 EA eventually acquired the licensing rights to the NCAA name and officially rechristened the series with the release of NCAA Football 98.

 In July 2013, the NCAA announced that it would not renew its licensing contract with Electronic Arts because of an ongoing legal dispute regarding the use of player likenesses in the games.
 However, this contract only covered the use of the NCAA name and related logos, not those of individual schools and conferences, which are negotiated individually or through the Collegiate Licensing Company.
 The CLC concurrently announced that it would extend its existing licensing deal with EA through 2017, ensuring that EA Sports could continue the series without the NCAA branding and EA made plans to continue the series under the old College Football name.
 However, the series was placed on hiatus in September 2013, following three major conferences pulling their trademark licenses from EA, and uncertainties surrounding the results of lawsuits involving the use of player likenesses in-game.

 In February 2021, Electronic Arts announced that the series would be returning for next-gen platforms no earlier than summer 2023.
-During an interview with ESPN.com in November 2022, an EA Sports executive revealed that the game would be released in "the summer of 2024...because of the enormous undertaking of creating the game from scratch".
+During an interview with ESPN.com in November 2022, an EA Sports executive revealed that the game would be released in mid-2024 "because of the enormous undertaking of creating the game from scratch".

-Yearly releases (1993–2014)
+Yearly releases (1993–2014, 2024–present)

 Bill Walsh College Football

 Bill Walsh College Football was released in June 1993 on 4th generation video game consoles, such as the Sega Genesis.

 Bill Walsh College Football featured the top 24 college football teams from 1992 and 24 of the all-time greatest teams since 1978.
 While no actual players were named and no official team logos used, colleges were listed by city and players identified by number.
 Play modes include exhibition, playoffs, and all-time playoffs.
 Sixty-eight classic college plays were available, including the triple option, student body, and wishbone.

 Other options and features include automatic or manual-pass catch mode, audible, reverse angle replay, onside kicks, four weather conditions (fair, windy, rain, and snow), three different quarter lengths (5, 10, and 15 minutes), and a hurry-up offense.

 The Bill Walsh endorsement was meant to parallel John Madden's endorsement of Madden NFL; Walsh at the time was head coach of the Stanford Cardinal football team.